datalad-handbook/book/docs/basics/101-105-install.rst

    No. Instead of from the *root* of the ``DataLad-101`` dataset, you could have also cloned the dataset from within the ``recordings``, or ``books`` directory.
-   In the case of installing dataset within existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option and as a
+   In the case of cloning datasets into existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option and as a
    destination: ``-d`` needs to specify the path to the root of the dataset, and the destination path needs to start from the directory root.
 This is